- Due date for submissions: The December 20, 2020 Deadline is now CLOSED for main submissions. A Wait List remains OPEN on a space available basis.

 Submissions Solicited: High-quality proposals are invited that fall into any of the following tracks: Dreams and the Arts; Dreams and Ethnicity; Research and Theory; Clinical Approaches; Dreamwork Practices; Education; Religion, Spirituality and Philosophy; Extraordinary, Psi and Lucid Dreams; Dreams and Health; Culture and History; and Mental Imagery.
 Note the special emphasis this year on Dreams and Ethnicity, and on Dreams and the Arts.
 Descriptions of these two tracks are noted at the bottom of this page after the submission instructions.

-Categories include: Pre-organized symposia or panels; individual talks for a symposium; special events; workshops; morning dream groups; and poster presentations.
+Categories include: Pre-organized symposia or panels; individual talks for a symposium; special events; workshops; morning dream groups; and Hot Off The Press presentations.

 Online Submission Only: All submissions must be made online below.

 IASD encourages presenters of all backgrounds to apply and to be sensitive to matters of diversity and disability in their submissions and presentations.
 IASD does not discriminate in accepting proposals with respect to race, culture, gender, age, sexual orientation, or various forms of disability.